Q. What is the My Niagara/Blackboard System?

 1) Make sure no pop-up blockers are installed or currently running on the system.

 2) Make sure the system is free from Spyware/Adware by using free scanning utilities such as Malware Bytes or Microsoft Windows Defender.

 3) Clear the browsers cache and delete any temporary Internet files.
-If students still continue to experience problems please contact the HelpDesk at email@example.com so that we can look into the problem.
+If students still continue to experience problems please contact the ITS HelpDesk at firstname.lastname@example.org so that we can look into the problem.

 Q. Why do extra line breaks appear when I modify an announcement?